-A classical poem I composed to decorate the sober empty wall of my silent messy room.
+A classical poem I composed to voice the silent empty wall of my sober messy room.

 Speak Cruelty did,

 “ ‘Hunger!’, it dragged thee into the plentiful sea of thy wreath